codatio/codat-docs/docs/data-model/accounting/accounting.md

 import DataTypes from '@components/global/DataTypes'

-The data model for accounting data sources includes all the accounting and banking data types that you can either:
+The data model for accounting data sources includes all the accounting and banking data types that you can:

 - Get from the Codat API
 - Create, update, and delete from a given accounting platform